microsoft/FLAML/website/docs/reference/scheduler/online_scheduler.md

 def on_trial_result(trial_runner, trial: Trial, result: Dict)
 ```

-Report result and return a decision on the trial&#x27;s status.
+Report result and return a decision on the trial's status.

 #### choose\_trial\_to\_run